tango-controls/pytango/doc/itango/features.rst

-.. _spock-features:
+.. _itango-features:

 Features
 ========

-Spock works like a normal python console, but it gives you in addition a nice set of features from IPython_ like:
+ITango works like a normal python console, but it gives you in addition a nice set of features from IPython_ like:

     - proper (bash-like) command completion